Documentation Index

 Step 1: View Your Holdings

-- On the market page, scroll to “Your Holdings” section
+- Scroll to “Your Holdings” section

 - See all shares you own for this market

-Step 2: Initiate Sell
+Step 2: Place a Sell Order

 - Click “Sell” next to the shares you want to sell

-- Enter Quantity: How many shares to sell
+- Enter quantity to sell

-Step 3: Confirm Sell Order
+Step 3: Confirm

 - Click “Confirm”